Equidistribution of primitive rational points on expanding horospheres: Outline and initial steps

-where $\theta(k)$ is the normalized counting measure on $\wt{\cP}_k$.
-The known estimates for Kloosterman sums imply that for any choice of $(a,b)\in\bZ^2$ not both 0, the expression in~\eqref{K sum} goes to 0 as $k\to\infty$.
-This establishes the equidistribution of the sets $\wt{\cP}_k$ in $\pa{\bR/\bZ}^2$ (that is, the weak$^*$ convergence of $\theta(k)$ to the Lebesgue measure) and thus answers Question~\ref{question 1}
+Taking into account both descriptions~\eqref{set1}, \eqref{set3} and our identification $(\bR/\bZ)^2\cong Ux_0\times Vx_0$ we see that this set is exactly $\wt{a}(k)\wt{\cP}_k$ which appears as the support of the measure in Theorem~\ref{JED}.
+If we denote the normalized counting measure on~\eqref{set3} by $\theta_k$ then the statement of Theorem~\ref{JED} is interpreted as saying that $\theta_k$ equidistributes in $(\bR/\bZ)^2$ as $k\to\infty$.
+This equidistribution statement translates to estimating Kloosterman sums

-The above equidistribution result was communicated to us by Marklof who conjectured the validity of Theorem~\ref{JED}, which is a higher dimensional analogue of the result discussed above.
-Marklof~\cite[Theorem 6]{Marklof-Inventiones} also proved an averaged version of Theorem~\ref{JED}.
-As the reader will soon see, the `number theoretic flavor' of the argument described above is completely different from the dynamical discussion we present in this paper.
-We will see that the higher dimensional analogue of Question~\ref{question 1} exhibits extra invariance of the set $\wt{\cP}_k$ which allow the usage of tools that are not available in the above discussion regarding Question~\ref{question 1}.
-In particular, our methods do not apply for the discussion described above and so our main result should be treated as an analogue of the above discussion rather than a generalization of it.
-Similarly it seems to us that the classical approach presented above does not generalize to the problem studied below.
+where $\phi(k)$ is the Euler function.
+The known estimates for Kloosterman sums (see for example ~\cite[p.\ 48 eq.\ (2.25)]{IwaniecSMAF}), imply that for any choice of $(a,b)\in\bZ^2$ not both 0, $\phi(k)^{-1}K(a,b,k)\to 0$ as $k\to\infty$ which establishes the desired equidistribution of the $\theta_k$'s.